fishenchips/fishenchips/readme.md

 Hello and welcome to my GitHub!

 I'm currently a FE intern at Stryda, and graduating from Medieinstitutet in may 2023.
-Over my intern I have improved greatly in React, Typescript, and in packages such as tanstack query, react hook form.
-Furthermore I have lead daily stand-ups and retros which I enjoy.
+Over the course my internship I have improved greatly in React, Typescript, and in packages such as Tanstack query, and React Hook Form.
+Furthermore I have lead daily stand-ups, backlog refinements, retros, and created tickets.

-I'm actively seeking a full-time position as a FE developer, where I can continue to learn and work with my passion.
+I'm actively seeking a full-time position as a FE or fullstack developer, where I can continue to learn and work with my passion.

 Please check out my latest project at https://krukan2-0.vercel.app/ !
 Still in progress but is now used for as my football team's scheduling and RSVP'ing app.